Features and Structure of Tooth Enamel

 - Enamel varies in thickness and color, with yellowish teeth having a thin, translucent enamel and grayish teeth having a more opaque enamel.

-- Enamel is made up of tightly packed enamel rods, which are organized in a keyhole pattern.
+- Enamel is made up of tightly packed enamel rods, which are organised in a keyhole pattern.

 - The arrangement of crystallites within each enamel rod is complex, with different orientations in the head and tail of the rod.